fbpx

 Build a Secured Outdoor Enclosure

 There are many easy ways to create an outdoor enclosure and your pet door should only open onto a fully enclosed area such as a dog kennel or fenced area.
-Be sure to keep this area completely covered – a coyote can easily clear an 8′ kennel.
-Learn more about Creating the Ultimate Cat Enclosure.
+Be sure to keep this area completely covered – a coyote can easily clear an 6′ fence.
+This is especially important when sheltering small animals like rabbits, chickens or cats.

-Keep Water Sources Behind Fencing
+Keep Water and Food Sources Behind Fencing

-Water sources include everything from ponds to birdbaths.
-This also includes pet dishes and pools.
 While fences can’t keep coyotes out of your yard, most fencing with coyote rollers will be enough of a determent that your larger dog will not be in danger.
-This does not hold true for small dogs, cats, chickens or fish in ponds.
+However, this may not hold true for small dogs, cats, chickens or koi fish in ponds.
 Coyotes can easily scale tall fencing.
 Coyote rollers will help deter, but if you have small animals, they should not have outdoor access to anything but a large enclosure.

 Keep food indoors and make sure you feed your pets indoors.
 If you care for feral cats, be sure that they have secure feeding areas that allow a two-way escape route.
 Here is some helpful information about Winter Caretaking of Feral Cats.